Marcogio9/LeelaKnightOdds/README.md

 ## LeelaKnightOdds
-LeelaKnightOdds is a chess neural network model trained on knight odds for Leela Chess Zero.
+LeelaKnightOdds is a chess neural network fine-tuned on Knight Odds games for Leela Chess Zero.

+###Features
+Neural network trained on knight odds.
+Compatible with Leela Chess Zero.
+Provides better understanding in general Odds games.

 ### Usage
 To use the LeelaKnightOdds network with Leela Chess Zero:
-Download the pre-trained neural network weights (available [here]()).
+Download the neural network weights (available [here]()).
 Load this model in the Leela Chess Zero settings.

 ### License